Association for the Study of Literature and Environment, UK and Ireland, Biennial Conference 2022

 LOCATION AND TRAVEL

 The conference is located at Northumbria University’s City Campus East.
 This is within easy walking distance of the city centre and very close to the Manors Metro station.
+All sessions (other than the conference dinner) will be held in CCE Building One (CCE1 – numbered 5 on the Campus map).
+Plenary sessions, lunches, coffees, the creative writing event, and the reception will be held on the ground floor.
+Breakout sessions will generally be on the second floor.

 Newcastle upon Tyne can be reached by a variety of means.
 The main railway station has regular, fast services to London, Edinburgh, Birmingham, Manchester, Bristol, and other major cities in the UK.
 The station code is NCL